Godhart/hass-lights-control/README.md

 specified.
 So as time passes it would rise or lower brightness according to schedule and depending on light' state - ON state or OFF state.

-When you toggle lights with switch or sensor by default it would be toggled between ON and OFF state.
+When you toggle lights with button or sensor by default it would be toggled between ON and OFF state.

 > TODO: Pictures for illustrating